Ibogaine Success Rate & Treatment Centers Near Me

-While ibogaine may work for some people, it is important to undergo detox with medical supervision and enter a comprehensive rehabilitation program.
+It is important to undergo detox with medical supervision and enter a comprehensive rehabilitation program.
 The social support needed in recovery is provided by medical professionals, therapists, counselors, and others who work in rehabilitation programs.
 This is an incredibly important step because relearning behaviors, understanding addiction, and managing the emotional experience of ending an addiction requires assistance from multiple people.
-There is no cure for addiction; recovery takes time and ongoing support.
+There is no “cure” for addiction; recovery takes time and ongoing support.